 As we mentioned in an earlier post, a greater number of clients are switching over to using LED lights, both because of their superior power efficiency and because of the greater clarity they provide.
 Dovetailing this trend is the growing preference for task lighting.
 No longer limited to stove space, modern task lighting is installed wherever any type of visually intensive work is to be done.
 We personally recommend under/counter xenon lights for their brilliance and Low heat expenditure.
 In a later article, we will discuss how combinations of different types of task lighting can do wonders for creating ambiance, showcasing your finest appliances, or anything else you want to catch the eye.

 The island has long replaced the traditional table and chairs as the central hub of the modern kitchen.
 Today’s islands are larger than in years past, partly to account for their improved storage capabilities, but also to facilitate its other uses as primary food preparation station and main eating area.
 Modern islands have flat countertops, usually carved from a single slab of polished granite.
 Other materials, particularly marble, are also on the rise in higher-end models.

 Modern islands may feature a small sink and even a garbage disposal.
 Multiple under-counter trash disposal units with slide-out functionality can be accessed with the push of a button.

 Island countertops are also an ideal place to situate a small bookshelf dedicated to favorite recipe books.

-We hope you’ve enjoyed this list, and that the accompanying photos have provided you with a sense for the high level of quality we strive to bring to all our custom kitchen products.
+We hope you’ve enjoyed this list.
 Thanks again for choosing Bromwell Construction as your go-to source for all things construction-related in Delaware.
 Please join us next time as we move deep into the world of technology and highlight the breakthrough innovations that can make your new luxury kitchen just a little bit smarter!